Tredyffrin/Easttown School District

 Map of Chester County, Pennsylvania public school districts.
 Tredyffrin/Easttown School District is in green in the eastern corner of the county.

 Tredyffrin/Easttown School District (T/E in short) is a school district based in Tredyffrin Township, Chester County, Pennsylvania.

 T/E School District serves the townships of Tredyffrin Township and Easttown Township, and is one of the several school districts serving the Philadelphia Main Line.
 T/E serves all or portions of several communities wholly or partly in the two townships, including the following census-designated places: Berwyn, Chesterbrook, Devon, and Paoli (partial).
 It also includes areas with Malvern, Phoenixville, and Wayne postal addresses that are outside of either the borough or census-designated place.
 Additional unincorporated communities within T/E include all or part of Daylesford, Strafford, and Radnor.
 In the 2010-2011 school year, the school district had 6,323 enrolled students.

-In its most recent 2024 ranking, Niche.com ranked the T/E school district as the second best among 500 school districts in Pennsylvania.
+In its most recent 2026 ranking, Niche.com ranked the T/E school district as the third best among 500 school districts in Pennsylvania.
+In the same year, Conestoga High School was ranked as the second best public high school in Pennsylvania.